 A portfolio career involves monetising your skills in many ways and having multiple income sources, rather than a single job at one company.
 In the past this type of career was mostly dominated by senior executives, with former CEOs sitting on various boards, writing books, making speeches, etc. Nowadays a portfolio career is available to almost anybody with skills that are in demand (plus decent wifi).

 The entry point for those earlier in their careers is often a side hustle or freelancing – generally in your spare time.
-The more advanced portfolio professionals develop more unique personal brands and offerings, owning their own intellectual property and monetising their skills in multiple ways.
+More advanced portfolio professionals will wind down or ditch their day jobs and develop unique personal brands and offerings, owning their own intellectual property and monetising their skills in multiple ways.

 For instance, many portfolio professionals are functional leaders in the startup ecosystem.
 You could be a part-time product leader – your ‘main gig’ – while having multiple other interests on the side.
 These could include mentoring, consulting, angel investing, teaching at university, speaking at conferences etc.

 A portfolio career can be any one of a million different combinations doing either broad or specialised work.
-One of the most lucrative examples we have found so far is a drone lawyer; the most quirky may be a woman who is both an accountant and a circus entertainer.
+One of the most lucrative examples we have found so far is a drone lawyer; the most quirky may be a TPC member who is both an accountant and a circus entertainer.

 You could equally be angel investing, buying and selling vintage clothing, designing treehouse offices, tutoring maths, running workshops, training puppies, running digital marketing for startups and anything in between.